ifeoluwaoladeji/portfolio/README.md

 ![Bike Study](/assets/img/bike_study.jpeg)

 ## Talks & Lectures
-- Causality: The new science of an old question - GSP Seminar, Fall 2021
-- Guest Lecture: Dimensionality Reduction - Big Data and Machine Learning for Scientific Discovery (PHYS 5336), Spring 2021
-- Guest Lecture: Fourier and Wavelet Transforms - Scientific Computing (PHYS 531
+- Introduction to Data analysis : The Computer college plus  - Data Seminar, 2024
+- Guest Lecture: Using Data in Religion Center - How to use data in the Religion center to get insights for growth and development.